ThinkingInTypes/ThinkingInTypes.github.io/Chapters/C12_Errors_as_Values.md

 In `composed`, we call `a`, `b` and `c` in sequence.
 After each call, we check to see if the result type is `Failure`.
-If so, the calculation has failed and we can’t continue, so we return the current result, which is a `Failure` object containing the reason for the failure.
+If so, the calculation has failed, and we can’t continue, so we return the current result, which is a `Failure` object containing the reason for the failure.
-If it succeeds, it is a `Success` which contains an `unwrap` method that is used to extract the answer from that calculation—if you look back at `Result`, you’ll see that it returns the `ANSWER` type so its use can be properly type-checked.
+If it succeeds,
+it is a `Success`
+which contains an `unwrap` method that is used to extract the answer from that calculation—if you look back at `Result`, you’ll see that it returns the `ANSWER` type so its use can be properly type-checked.

 This means that any failure during a sequence of composed function calls will short-circuit out of `composed`, returning a `Failure` that tells you exactly what happened, and that you must decide what to do with.
 You can’t just ignore it and assume that it will "bubble up" until it finds an appropriate handler.